shandran/layer23-volume/README.md

 ### Visualization and analyses of interesting features

-`most_synapses` folder: reconstructions and synaptic analysis of an excitatory pyramidal neuron with the most synapses in the volume, along with an inhibitory basket neuron with making the most synapses onto other processes within the volume.
+`most_synapses` folder: reconstructions and synaptic analyses of an excitatory pyramidal neuron with the most synapses in the volume, along with an inhibitory basket neuron making the most synapses onto other processes within the volume.

 `oligodendrocyte_648518346349508279` folder: a beautiful example of an oligocyte in the layer 2/3 volume.
+Images of myelination as well as an example of mis-segmentation where a synaptic bouton from a nearby axon was incorrectly segmented to the oligodendrocyte cell.